Fact-checking: Correcting misperceptions

 A 2019 meta-analysis of research into the effects of fact-checking on misinformation found that fact-checking has substantial positive impacts on political beliefs, but that this impact weakened when fact-checkers used "truth scales", refuted only parts of a claim and when they fact-checked campaign-related statements.
 Individuals' preexisting beliefs, ideology, and knowledge affected to what extent the fact-checking had an impact.
 A 2019 study in the Journal of Experimental Political Science found "strong evidence that citizens are willing to accept corrections to fake news, regardless of their ideology and the content of the fake stories."

 A 2018 study found that Republicans were more likely to correct their false information on voter fraud if the correction came from Breitbart News rather than a non-partisan neutral source such as PolitiFact.
 A 2022 study found that individuals exposed to a fact-check of a false statement by a far-right politician were less likely to share the false statement.

 Some studies have found that exposure to fact-checks had durable effects on reducing misperceptions, whereas other studies have found no effects.

 Scholars have debated whether fact-checking could lead to a "backfire effect" whereby correcting false information may make partisan individuals cling more strongly to their views.
 One study found evidence of such a "backfire effect", but several other studies did not.

 Political discourse

 A 2015 experimental study found that fact-checking can encourage politicians to not spread misinformation.
 The study found that it might help improve political discourse by increasing the reputational costs or risks of spreading misinformation for political elites.
 The researchers sent, "a series of letters about the risks to their reputation and electoral security if they were caught making questionable statements.
 The legislators who were sent these letters were substantially less likely to receive a negative fact-checking rating or to have their accuracy questioned publicly, suggesting that fact-checking can reduce inaccuracy when it poses a salient threat."

+Fact-checking may also encourage some politicians to engage in "strategic ambiguity" in their statements, which "may impede the fact-checking movement's goals."